Introduction

 Mobile network

-Well, on most of the trek you will be able to get a cellular network don’t expect to be all the time online.
-For example, from Col des Fours to Col Chécrouit, there isn’t any network.
+Well, on most of the trek, you will be able to get a cellular network, but don’t expect to be online all the time.
+For example, from Col des Fours to Col Chécrouit, there’s no network coverage.
+But that’s not a big deal as the trail is really well marked there.

 Tip: We use the DJI Action 4 to film our vlogs — compact, durable, and perfect for capturing every adventure.